California Statewide Fire Summary - Monrovia Weekly

-Almost 9,000 firefighters remain on the line, successfully making progress in some containment of the fires burning in southern California.
-As of today, these fires have burned nearly 260,000 acres and destroyed nearly 1,200 structures.
+Over 9,000 firefighters remain on the line, successfully making progress in containment of several of the fires that sparked last week in southern California.
+As of today, these fires have burned nearly 263,000 acres and destroyed over 1,200 structures.

-Red Flag Warnings remain for most of Los Angeles and Ventura counties and have been extended into Wednesday.
-Strong gusts of between 20 and 40 mph expected in the Los Angeles and Ventura county wind prone areas.
-Local gusts to between 15 and 25 mph expected below the hills of Montecito the next few nights.
-Humidity remains in the single digits coupled with Santa Ana wind gusts and warm temperatures continue to elevate fire danger.
+Red Flag Warnings and a Fire Weather Watch remain in effect Los Angeles and Ventura counties and will continue throughout the rest of the week.
+Winds will be out of the northeast at 10-25 mph today and by tomorrow reaching upwards of 50 mph gusts.
+Humidity during the day remains in the single digits at 2 to 6% with very poor overnight recovery.
+Dry conditions have prompted Red Flag Warnings into the Sierra Nevada and Kern areas due to extremely low humidity.
 Warm and dry conditions continue across the state, with no chance of precipitation in the current forecast.

-Wondering when you will be allowed to return home?
-There is safety hazardous that that officials have to address before determining if the area if safe.
-It is always our goal to get residents back in their homes as soon as possible.
-Once allowed back home there are things to look out for to keep you and your family safe, click here.
+Tune into verified sources of information for the latest on wildfires and any evacuations near you.
+Stay informed and aware.
+Listen to your radio/TV for announcements from law enforcement and emergency personnel.
+Also, follow CAL FIRE on Facebook or Twitter to get the latest fire updates.
+To get more evacuation tips, click here.

 Fires of Interest: